pookleblinky/PookRPG/necropolis/playersheet.md

 bonuses to these moves.
 You'll be more intimidating if you're a 10 foot tall were-badger with titanium claws, etc.

+# Relationships

+Each character has a relationship to the other player characters, NPC's, and the various organizations controlling the city.

+This relationship is a separate stat, Rx.

+TODO: create PC/Lord relationship mechanic

 # Harm Clock

+TODO: good genre-appropriate harm clock